-While Storskogen has a relatively good overview and understanding of emissions in Scope 1 and Scope 2, work on Scope 3 has only just begun.
+While Storskogen has a relatively good overview and understanding of emissions in Scope 1 and Scope 2, work on Scope 3 is still developing.
 Storskogen's targets and strategies vary between the different scopes, as each scope encompasses different types of emissions and the group's impact differs accordingly.